Why was Fort Snelling Built in Minnesota? A visit to the Fort

 Construction and Design of Fort Snelling

-The fort’s design was a quadrilateral with bastions at each corner and was strategically located at the confluence of the Mississippi and Minnesota Rivers.
+The fort was designed as a quadrilateral with bastions on each corner.
+It was strategically located where the Mississippi and Minnesota Rivers meet.

 Over the years, the fort underwent several expansions and renovations to accommodate changing military needs.
 At one point, the fort was 4.2 miles long, extending to terminal one of the MPLS Airport.